PECE-project/pece-v2-wiki/n8n/index.md

 ![Result in RocketChat](images/rocketchat.png)

 6- Download your workflow and add in the `n8n-automation/enabled`.
-Don't forget change the url test to url prod in PECE Project on production.
+Don't forget to change the URL test to URL prod in PECE Project on production.
 ![Download Workflow](images/download-workflow.gif)

 ##### Enable automations
-Run `make start-automations` after install PECE project or update/create workflows
+Run `make start-automation` after installing the PECE project, or update/create workflows